Is it hard for you to get motivated to study?

 Many students find it motivational to study in a group.

 Of course, it’s crucial that you find the right students to join the study group.
 These students should have the desire to learn the material well and get excellent grades.

 I recommend that the study group have no more than four students.
 If the group is larger than four, it tends to become distracting.

-Studying in a group is not only fun.
+Studying is more fun in a group.
 It also gives everyone a sense of accountability.

 When you study in a group, you can make commitments to each other related to new habits you want to develop, or bad habits you want to break.